Welcome to the Pelicans Class!

 • Play anticipation games such as ‘ready, steady, go…’ use bubbles & balloons

 • Go outside in all weather!
+Go for a walk in the park, feed the ducks, etc.

 • Support your child to become as independent as possible – washing and drying hands, etc.